danieljaderpellattiero/deep-learning/YT8M/README.md

 **How it works:**

 1. The script will sample YouTube video anonymous ids from the downloaded dataset shards by macro category.
-2. The real urls will be then derived from the ids and stored in a csv file.
+2. The real urls will be then derived from the ids and stored in a tsv file.

 > Note: The ratios of the splits are 80% train, 10% validation and 10% test and are hardcoded in the script.